Universumgames/eclipseTabs/Updatelog.md

+Update 1.1.8:

+-   "Create folder at location" added
+-   See URL when hovering an item
+-   See number of open/hidden tabs in a directory
+-   fixed a few accessibility issues

 Update 1.1.7:

 -   bugfixes
 -   add easy Bugreport access

 Update 1.1.6: